influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/hardware_sizing.md

 * RAM: 512 MB - 1 GB
 * IOPS: 50

-### Web node

-The InfluxDB Enterprise web server is primarily an HTTP server with similar load requirements.
-For most applications, the server doesn't need to be very robust.
-A cluster can function with only one web server, but for redundancy, we recommend connecting multiple web servers to a single back-end Postgres database.

-> **Note:** Production clusters should not use the SQLite database (lacks support for redundant web servers and handling high loads).

-* vCPU or CPU: 2-4 cores
-* RAM: 2-4 GB
-* IOPS: 100

 ### Data nodes

 A cluster with one data node is valid but has no data redundancy.
 Redundancy is set by the [replication factor](/influxdb/v1.8/concepts/glossary/#replication-factor) on the retention policy the data is written to.
 Where `n` is the replication factor, a cluster can lose `n - 1` data nodes and return complete query results.